 Glimpses of the Second World War

 It is now imperative for us to get a quick overview of the 2nd world war at this stage.
-The world war 2 was supposed to begin on 1st of September 1939 with the German invasion of Poland, but its seed was sown with the humiliating treaty of Versailles in 1919.
-Germany had annexed Sudetenland, remilitarized Rhineland, occupied Saarland and annexed Austria by 1938.
-Italy had invaded Abyssinia in 1935 and Japan had invaded China in the same year.
+The world war 2 was supposed to begin on the 1st of September 1939 with the German invasion of Poland, but its seed was sown with the humiliating treaty of Versailles in 1919.
+Germany had annexed Sudetenland, remilitarized Rhineland, occupied Saarland, and annexed Austria by 1938.
+Italy invaded Abyssinia in 1935, and Japan invaded China in the same year.
 Munich agreement with Britain gave a free hand to Hitler to continue his aggression into Czechoslovakia.
-However the real war had begun when Hitler invaded Poland after his demand for annexation of Danzig, and signed a non aggression pact with Soviet which effectively ensured a division of Poland between Germany and Russia.
-United Kingdom, Canada, Australia, France, Britain and South Africa declared war with the Axis forces.
-Germany, Soviet Union and Italy worked out their spheres of influence.
+However, the real war began when Hitler invaded Poland after his demand for the annexation of Danzig and signed a non aggression pact with the Soviets, which effectively ensured a division of Poland between Germany and Russia.
+United Kingdom, Canada, Australia, France, Britain, and South Africa declared war on the Axis forces.
+Germany, the Soviet Union, and Italy worked out their spheres of influence.
 Wehrmacht reached Warsaw by Sep 8.
-Soviet Union had annexed the Baltic countries by 1940.
+The Soviet Union annexed the Baltic countries by 1940.
 Germany invaded Denmark and Norway in April 1940 to protect the shipment of iron ore from Sweden.
 Germany then advanced to occupy France.
-Circumventing the invincible Maginot Line, German Blitzkrieg proceeded through Belgium, Netherlands and Luxembourg.
+Circumventing the invincible Maginot Line, the German Blitzkrieg proceeded through Belgium, Netherlands and Luxembourg.
 Wehrmacht proceeded to the channel and cut off the allied forces at the coastline.
 Britain had to get its soldiers out through Dunkirk by mobilizing all its Naval resources.
 In June 1940 Italy invaded France and Paris soon fell to the advancing Wehrmacht.
 France was divided between Germany and Italy and an independent portion remained with Vichy as an ally of the Axis powers.
-In July 1940 the battle of Britain had begun whereby the Luftwaffe of Goering had invaded the skies of Britain.
-However Royal Air Force was able to resist the Blitz and by May 1941 the plan to invade Britain was dropped.
-In the meanwhile German U Boats had secured major victory in the waters, but Germany suffered a set back when its warship Bismarck was sunk in the Atlantic.
-After September 1940 Japan, Italy and Germany had signed the Tripartite Pact which formally united them as the Axis power.
+In July 1940, the battle of Britain began whereby the Luftwaffe of Goering invaded the skies of Britain.
+However, Royal Air Force was able to resist the Blitz, and by May 1941, the plan to invade Britain was dropped.
+Meanwhile, German U Boats secured a major victory in the waters, but Germany suffered a setback when its warship Bismarck was sunk in the Atlantic.
+After September 1940, Japan, Italy and Germany signed the Tripartite Pact which formally united them as the Axis power.
 Hungary, Slovakia and Romania joined the Axis by November.
-On October 1940 Italy invaded Greece and suffered reversals until Germany came to their aid in 1941 thus completing their conquest of the Balkans.
-By 1941 Italy was also on the verge of losing their holds in Egypt and East Africa to Britain.
-By March 1941 Erwin Rommel's 'Afrika Corps' and Panzer divisions had advanced deep inside North Africa.
-Bitter war broke out in Yugoslavia with the partisans.
+In October 1940 Italy invaded Greece and suffered reversals until Germany came to their aid in 1941 thus completing their conquest of the Balkans.
+By 1941 Italy was also on the verge of losing its holds in Egypt and East Africa to Britain.
+By March 1941, Erwin Rommel's 'Afrika Corps and Panzer divisions had advanced deep inside North Africa.
+A bitter war broke out in Yugoslavia with the partisans.

-Soviet Japan neutrality pact had been signed in April 1941.
-However in June 1941 Hitler invaded Soviet Russia in his operation Barbarossa, in what would be a very costly mistake of Germany.
+Soviet-Japan neutrality pact had been signed in April 1941.
+However, in June 1941 Hitler invaded Soviet Russia in his operation Barbarossa, which would be a very costly mistake for Germany.
 Like Napoleon, Hitler too went down with his Russian invasion.
-Subhas had analyzed that Hitler had been cozying upto the British for a long time.
-He disliked British imperialism, but he liked the Aryan race of Britain.
-That was the reason why he let go the three hundred thousand British troops in Dunkirk, despite having every opportunity to crush them and thus ending the war.
-He event secretly sent Rudolf Hess to negotiate a peace agreement with Churchill prior to Barbarossa, so that he could concentrate on the inferior 'Russies'.
+Subhas analyzed that Hitler had been cozying up to the British for a long time.
+Hitler disliked British imperialism, but he liked the Aryan race of Britain.
+That was why he let go of the three hundred thousand British troops in Dunkirk, despite having every opportunity to crush them and thus ending the war.
+He even secretly sent Rudolf Hess to negotiate a peace agreement with Churchill before Barbarossa so that he could concentrate on the inferior 'Russies'.
 When Churchill had seen through his plan and got Hess into captivity, Hitler disowned Hess.
 It was no wonder that despite the best attempts of Netaji, Hitler was loathe to accord the status of independence to India, although Mussolini had agreed to the proposal for the formation of a provisional Government of free India in Europe.

 On 1st January 1942 the Atlantic charter was signed by the allied powers, that formally brought England, US and Soviet Russia together.
 By April 1942 Japan looked invincible as it sought to end the European colonies in Pacific.
 Together with Thailand it had invaded and conquered Burma, Malaya, Dutch East Indies and Singapore, inflicting heavy damage on the allied forces and taking many prisoners, including soldiers of British Indian army.
 Singapore fell on 15 February 1942 to Japan and Subhas made his first open broadcast on 19 February, 1942.
 The voice, reverberated over the radio waves, generated a tremendous impact on his fellow countrymen, "This is Subhas Chandra Bose speaking to you over Azad Hind radio."